upkie/palimpsest/README.md

 ## Contributing

-There are many open leads to improve this project, as you already know if you landed here from a link in this README 😉 All contributions are welcome, big or small!
+There are many open leads to improve this project, as you already know if you landed here from a link in the README 😉 All contributions are welcome, big or small!
 Make sure you read the 👷 [contribution guidelines](CONTRIBUTING.md).